 European states have developed national legislation on IAS but often in an un-coordinated manner.
 For example, Norway has adopted comprehensive and coordinated legislation on invasive species, Germany and Austria are developing a list of regulated species (Essl et al., 2011), the United Kingdom is working on a similar list, Spain adopted legislation in November 2011 which includes a list of regulated species, and Switzerland adopted similar legislation in September 2008.
 However, given that the regulation of trade in the EU lies within the European Commission, all these efforts will only have limited effectiveness until there is a legal tool that can be applied across the EU.
-No coordinated legal instrument is yet in place despite the many studies undertaken on the topic, but the European Commission, COM, 2011).
+No coordinated legal instrument is yet in place despite the many studies undertaken on the topic, but the European Commission is preparing a dedicated legislative instrument to be ready by the end of 2012 (see European Commission, COM, 2011).
 However, there will always remain matters that are more appropriately regulated on a national basis because of climatic or other country-specific contexts.